Healesville Music Festival is run by an enthusiastic group of

 proved to be successful, with numbers up on the previous year.

-So, it was decided to stay with the November date, as well as
+So, in 2015, it was decided to stay with the November date, as well as

 The Memo (Healesville Memorial Hall) is located at 235 Maroondah